 Many cases of damp are due to condensation.
 A bathroom is damp and steamy by nature, so install adequate ventilation systems (such as an extractor fan) to keep moisture to a minimum when planning your bathroom reno.

 'One not-so-exciting element of bathroom remodelling is ventilation.
 A lot of folk make the mistake of under-thinking this part, but proper ventilation is really vital to avoiding damp and mold, which can create serious health issues, not to mention potentially significant repair costs.'
 Says Michael Dean, Co-Founder at Pool Research.

-If your bathroom has wooden windows, a window vac that can suck up condensation will prove invaluable for quickly getting rid of water that may rot the frames (if you have trouble with that, check our guide to dealing with wood rot.
+If your bathroom has wooden windows, a window vac that can suck up condensation will prove invaluable for quickly getting rid of water that may rot the frames.

 Ditch wall-mounted fittings, as less work equals less cost.
 Wall-mounted taps, basins and toilets often require specialist fixings, chasing out to house plumbing, and the concealment of cisterns.
 It’s quicker and cheaper to fit deck-mounted taps, pedestal basins and close-coupled WCs.

-If you are extending the bathroom space in your remodel, don't forget that this will mean a larger area to heat.
+If you are extending the bathroom space in your remodel or if you're adding an ensuite, don't forget that this will mean a larger area to heat.
 Re-assess existing heating and upgrade the heat output if needed with a more powerful towel heater or radiator.
 You could also take the opportunity to include underfloor heating.
 At the same time, check that the water pressure isn't affected by the addition of new sanitary ware.

 Always choose materials that can withstand the conditions of a bathroom.
-From appropriate bathroom flooring to waterproof paints and sealed wall tiles, there are products designed to withstand high volumes of water.
+From the best bathroom flooring to waterproof paints and sealed wall tiles, there are products designed to withstand high volumes of water.